foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level2/lab10.rst

 The serial port feedback information above shows that the board has successfully connected to the target WiFi through ESP8266.
 It is set to the server mode by using the AT command, and the IP address of the server is also given.

 At this point, use a PC or mobile phone to connect to the same WiFi, open a browser(recommend Google Chrome for PC), and enter the IP address to see the static HTTP page.
 Notice the IP address that you enter should be the same IP address shown in *Show IP* section at your serial port console.
-The content of your serial port console browser is shown below:
+The content of your serial port console and browser is shown below:

 .. code-block:: console